nitzel/ultraleicht-trekking-erledigt/readme.md

 # now check the created csv file
 ```

+# Concurrency
+To reduce runtime, the script uses a pool of `CONCURRENT_HTTP_REQUESTS` to fetch the pages in parallel.
+However, if this number is too high, the website might temporarily block you from making requests.
+In that case, try a lower number for `CONCURRENT_HTTP_REQUESTS` - `1` should always work.

 # Dev
 Restarts after every edit to the python file
 `pipenv run hupper -m main`